Douppen/junction2023/README.md

 From the hackerpack we also decided to use the [46elks](https://46elks.com/) API
 ## Description
 Restorative is a web application that allows users that experience chronic pain to track it and get feedback using artifical intelligence

+Chronic pain imposes a significant personal and economic burden, impacting more than 30% of the global population in some form[1](https://www.thelancet.com/article/S0140-6736(21)00393-7/fulltext).
+Every patient has their own challenges[2](https://n.neurology.org/content/65/3/437.short) and we want to make it easier for the patient to get personalized feedback on their chronic pain.
+The feedback will be given by visualizations, chatting and personally developed insights.
+This will hopefully allow for a more personalized care where less opiates and addicting drugs are required.

 **The main features are the following**
 ### Seemless speech and text input
 The user can create an account and inputs relevant data which is stored in the model.
 After the account is created the user can input data on the dashboard.
 The user can on the dashboard input a general state of main and how they feel.
 The OpenAI API assistant will store each input and base other functionality in the application on these inputs.
 This allows the user to get a continously improving and more personalized assistant.
 The user also inputs their pain level.
 The dashboard also has an speech input.
 The speech input only works in the newest edition of chrome